-The Postgrad Department offers a wide variety of seminars designed to enable practicing doctors of chiropractic to keep abreast of current clinical concepts, new techniques, and other advances relevant to the profession.
+The Postgrad Department offers a wide variety of seminars designed to enable healthcare professionals to keep abreast of current clinical concepts, new techniques, and other advances relevant to their profession.

 Classroom courses offer interaction with an instructor, and are categorized as a "live" presentation.
 Some of our classroom courses utilize our Interactive Video Tele-Conference (I.V.T.C.) system, allowing multiple NYCC campus sites to connect and interact live with the instructor, and therefore are not restricted under distance learning regulations in most states.